hassanhassan/lerna-express-react/README.md

 # lerna-express-react

+Project root to install lerna

+npm install

-To install package dependecies for server and client
+Then install package dependecies for server and client

 npm run bootstrap